airnandez/root-cloud/doc/HowItWorks.md

 ### Supported versions of ROOT

-We have tested this extension with several versions of ROOT since v5.24/00 (released on October 2009) up to version 5.34/21.
+We have tested this extension with several versions of ROOT since v5.24/00 (released on October 2009) up to version 5.34/23.
 ROOT versions prior to v5.24.00 may work as well but we have not tested.
+This extension also works with ROOT v6 master.

 ### Supported cloud storage service providers
 The service providers we tested this extension against are: